VittGam/JSTMSimulator/README.md

 You'll find them in `server/results/GENERATION_TIMESTAMP`.

-You can use the `sqlite3` utility directly on the database, until a proper admin interface is implemented. :P
+You can use the `sqlite3` utility directly on the database to edit user-submitted data, if needed.

 ```
 sqlite3 server/database.sqlite